eco4cast/Statistical-Methods-Seminar-Series/avgar-smith_issa/Q_and_A.md

 Mixed-effects approach: tricky in conditional logistic regression, use a Poisson regression instead (see [Muff et al. 2020](https://doi.org/10.1111/1365-2656.13087)).

-"Two-step"" approach: first conduct independent iSSA for each individual, then summarize across  individual coefficient estimates using weighted bootstrapping [e.g., using AIC weights], or linear models with inverse-variance weights.
+"Two-step" approach: first conduct independent iSSA for each individual, then summarize across  individual coefficient estimates using weighted bootstrapping [e.g., using AIC weights], or linear models with inverse-variance weights.

 ## Do you think that iSSF can be used in the case of geese?
 They have very small step lengths when they walk and when they change habitat, they fly.